kuicpet/Teamwork/README.md

 ##### Authentication
   - Teamwork uses JWT for authentication.
   - On successfull sign up or sign in, the user receives a token in the `OAuth` header which can be used to authenticate requests to protected endpoints.
-  For a list of endpoints that are protected and those that are not, see our [documentation]//(https://postit-ray.herokuapp.com/api/v1/docs).
+  For a list of endpoints that are protected and those that are not, see our [documentation]

 ##### Real time updates
   - The client side implementation uese React, which helps ensure that the app updates in real time.
-You can interact with the hosted app [here.]//(https://postit-ray.herokuapp.com)
+You can interact with the hosted app [here.]

 ##### Password recovery
   - Forgot your password?
 No problem.
 Users can request a password reset, and get a mail with reset instructions.